Local housing allowance (LHA) is used to work out how much housing benefit you can get if you rent your home from a private landlord.

 - you have rent arrears of eight weeks or more

-In some circumstances, the council can choose to pay your LHA direct to your landlord.
-It might do this if:
+In some cases, the council can choose to pay your LHA direct to your landlord.
+They could do this if for example you:

 - have a history of not paying the rent

 - have problems paying the rent because of a medical condition or learning disability

 - could lose your tenancy if they don't